NoahMarchbanks/IT1000MidtermProject/Mark3.md

 #### Who:
 The Flash is a man by the name of Barry Allen.
 He was given his powers by a lightning bolt that struck him while he was running back and forth in his laboratory.
+Later, it was revealed that the very lighting strike that struck Barry, was *himself*.

 #### Childhood:
 Barry's mother was killed when he was a child.
 His father was framed